 Sometimes we get stuck at a point where the two forces are equal and cancel out.
-The pull matches the push as David puts it perfectly.
-This is what makes us undecisive.
-Imagine one subagent wants you to be natural whereas, the other wants to be calculative and refined.
+The pull matches the push, as David puts it perfectly.
+This is what makes us indecisive.
+Imagine one sub-agent wants you to be natural, whereas the other wants you to be calculated and refined.

-I see a beautiful lake – the natural in me wants to jump in it and enjoy the swim.
-The other thinks how it would reflect of me.
+For example, I see a beautiful lake – the natural in me wants to jump in and enjoy the swim, while the other part of me thinks about how it would reflect on me.

 Therefore, we can say that the brain is a machine made up of conflicting parts.
 I always strive to dig deeper into how we can align these parts instead of them being at war.
 While I continue to do that, I always have to fight my own demons to understand it more deeply before expressing it to others.
 Such is the journey of learning, perhaps.